 To get to work, some days I would jump on the Second Avenue bus.
 On the bus, I met an adorably cute little Chinese girl named Lily.
 Very talkative, Lily informed me she was three, and for some strange reason, Lily was mesmerized with me.
 Her eyes were a continuous smile.
 She told me an expressive story about her stuffed dog and I suppose I was attentive.
 The next day I took the bus hoping to see Lily again and there she was, again elated to see me.
 I began to ride the bus every day.
 Her mom, an American woman, told me she adopted Lily as a single parent.
 A light bulb went off!
 I was going to adopt a child!
 I called my attorney and asked him to look into it.

 Soon after that time, though, I met the man who would become my husband.
 We married three and half years later when I was forty-four and we moved to Long Island.
 I felt in my heart that it was now too late to have a child and I gave up.
 My husband has two beautiful daughters from his first marriage and these little darlings appeased my yearning for a time.
-It soon became clear however, that I could be nothing more than a friend to the girls because they have a mother.
-My younger stepdaughter was enchanted with the idea of her daddy “buying us a Chinese baby” when I’d told her about my bus rides with Lily, but unfortunately my husband was not so thrilled with our concept so I never got my China doll daughter.
+It soon became clear however, that I could and would be nothing more than a friend to the girls because they have a mother.
+My youngest stepdaughter, in her six year old innocence, was enchanted and excited with the idea of her daddy “buying us a Chinese baby” when I’d shared with her about my bus rides with Lily, but unfortunately my husband was not so thrilled with our plan to add a Lily to our new family, so I never got my beautiful China doll daughter.

 I stopped working for a while after the death of my father, and to combat my grief I went to volunteer at my local Boys & Girls Club.
 I was told I could come to “Power Hour” and help children with their homework.
 They said I could come one day a week or five days a week.
 I went every day for an entire school year, and I brought snacks for all the children at the club when I noticed that they were all so tired when they arrived off the buses after school.
 The children called me “Miss Carla” and they sat in my lap, brushed my hair, hugged and kissed me, competed for my attention.
 Most of the children were in elementary school but there were a few Middle School and High School kids.
 A ninth grade boy would come around and ask if I needed help with the children.
 He said his name was Yadiyah (pronounced Yuh-DIE-uh) and he didn’t like sweet snacks, but he liked salty snacks.
 I started bringing him goldfish crackers and Yadiyah was pleased.